Frequently asked questions about Campus Mails

 Campus Mails provides distribution groups for sending newsletters .
 These can also be selected as recipients.

-In addition, a CSV file with names and e-mail addresses can be uploaded.
+A CSV file with names and e-mail addresses can also be uploaded.

-Individual e-mail addresses or several at once can be easily inserted into Campus Mails via copy & paste.
+Individual e-mail addresses or several at once can be easily inserted into Campus Mails using copy & paste.
 The e-mail addresses are checked directly.

 Depending on the distribution groups, there are different methods of updating.